 You should also mention your future plans – if you’re planning to take a year out, don't forget to give your reasons.
 Talk about any subjects you’re studying that don’t have a formal assessment and any sponsorships or placements you’ve applied for.
 And don't be scared to add in details about your social, sports or leisure interests.

 Search our Frequently Asked Questions for a range of information about our courses and studying here.

 We offer further information on possible undergraduate financial support.
 This includes the type of loans, grants and scholarships available both from the government and from Birmingham City University.

-The first year of your programme is designed to provide you with the basic knowledge to develop your own personal flair and original interests within the field.
+The first year of your programme is designed to provide you with the basic knowledge to develop a fundamental understanding of the key technologies and sciences within the film production industry.

 Assessments will be practice-based, mainly through coursework, with some written exams.
-Through self-directed study, group assessments and practice-based learning you will establish and develop knowledge of the practices and industry within the field of film production.
+Through self-directed study, group assessments and practice-based learning you will establish and develop a strong knowledge of the practices within the field of film production.

 The visual design module will introduce the fundamental design principles within film production technology.
 You will explore topics such as colour, composition, layout and photography.
 With consideration of these topics you will also study art direction, alongside the creation and manipulation of images.